xliusufe/ailm/README.md

 # ailm
-R package "ailm" includes data sets used in the book "Foundations of linear modeling at the age of AI".
+R package "ailm" includes data sets used in the book "Foundations of linear modeling at the age of AI", see details in Liu (2025).

 # Installation